 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Notes: Carolina Shores is essentially one large suburb, and amenities are found in other towns.
-Racial diversity is practically non-existent.
+Racial diversity is very minimal.

 Recommended as a Retirement Spot?
 Yes

 "Esse quam videri" is the motto of North Carolina, also known as the Tar Heel State.
 It was the 12th state to be admitted to the Union, joining the other states on November 21, 1789.
 North Carolina was also one of the Thirteen Colonies and was originally named the Province of Carolina.
 It was the second to the last state to declare its secession from the Union during the Civil War.